softeng-feup/open-cx-sg/documentation/README.md

 ## Configuration and change management
-Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).
+Configuration and change management are key activities to control changes of project’s artifacts (code, models, documents) while maintaining their integrity.

-For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the GitHub flow.
+For the purpose of ESOF, we used a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the GitHub flow.

 ## Project management
-We document the progress of our project in Trello.
+We documented the progress of our project on Trello.
-There are a total of 5 iterations, each lasting two weeks.
-Before each iteration, we determine together which tasks we can complete during the iteration and who takes over the tasks.
+There are 5 iterations, each lasting two weeks.
+Before each iteration, we determined together which tasks had to be completed during the iteration and who takes over each task.
 All tasks are added to the column 'To Do'.
-As soon as someone is working on the task, it is moved to the 'Doing' column.
-Once a task is done, it moves to the 'Done' column.
-In 'Useful links' we collect links we often use.
+As soon as someone was working on the task, it was moved to the 'Doing' column.
+Once a task was completed, it was moved to the 'Done' column.
+In 'Useful links' we collected links we often used.

 This was our Trello board at the beginning of the project.
 ![Start_PM](img/iteration0.JPG)